-Under registration rights agreements with the initial purchasers of our senior unsecured notes, we agreed to use our reasonable best efforts to register with the SEC an offer to exchange new notes issued by us, which we refer to as "exchange notes," for the original notes.
+Under a registration rights agreement with the initial purchasers of our senior unsecured notes, we agreed to use our reasonable best efforts to register with the SEC an offer to exchange new notes issued by us, which we refer to as "exchange notes," for the original notes.
 The exchange notes will be in the same aggregate principal amount as, and have terms substantially identical to the original notes, but will be freely tradable by the holders, while the original notes are subject to resale restrictions.
 The exchange offer will not generate any cash proceeds for us.
-With respect to the 6.25% senior unsecured notes due January 15, 2013, if we are unable to file the exchange offer registration statement by March 10, 2003 or to complete the registered exchange offer fective.
-With respect to the 5.63% senior unsecured notes due October 15, 2013, if we are unable to file the exchange offer registration statement by June 16, 2003 or to complete the registered exchange offer by October 14, 2003, we will be obligated to pay additional interest on the notes until the exchange offer is completed or a "shelf" registration statement covering the resale of the original notes by their holders is declared effective.
+If we are unable to file the exchange offer registration statement by March 10, 2003 or to complete the registered exchange offer by July 7, 2003, we will be obligated to pay additional interest on the notes until the exchange offer is completed or a so-called "shelf" registration statement covering the resale of the original notes by their holders is declared effective.
 We currently expect to meet these deadlines.